 Gripe water can also help if the baby won’t burp and gets hiccups.
 Hiccups usually occur because they ate too fast or swallowed too much air.
 It doesn’t always mean they need to or needed to burp.
 All babies get the hiccups.
 You can try easing the hiccups using the same techniques you use to burp them.
 Try keeping them calm so their body can relax.

-It is common for babies to fall asleep while breastfeeding or bottle-feeding, especially during those middle of the night sessions.
-It is still important to try to get baby to burp before you lay them back down on their back.
+Babies tend to fall asleep while breastfeeding or bottle-feeding, especially during those middle of the night sessions, it can be difficult to burp them.
+However, it is still important to try to burp a sleeping baby before you lay them back down on their back.

-If you are already cradling them in your arms, then lift them upright, so they are resting on your shoulder, and gently pat their back to try to coax out some air.
+If you are already cradling them in your arms, then reposition to have your sleeping baby sit upright, so they are resting on your shoulder.
+Then gently pat their back to try to coax out some air.
 Walk around a bit while rubbing their back in circular motions.

-What if baby won’t burp and falls asleep
+4. What if baby doesn’t burp and falls asleep?

-If your baby doesn’t burp at night after patting their back, rubbing their back, and walking around, you can move on.
+Most babies fall asleep during night time feedings.
+If your baby doesn’t burp at night after gentle pats, rubbing their back while gently rocking, and walking around, you can move on.
 You don’t want to keep changing positions too much and disturb them sleeping.
 Gently lay them in their crib or their pack n’ play bassinet.
-If they squirm around a lot or get angry as soon as you lay them down, they may have a bubble.
+If they squirm around a lot or get angry as soon as you lay them down, they may have excess gas.

-Since they woke up, try burping one more time using a different position such as sitting on your lap.
+Since they woke up, try burping one more time using one of the different burping methods, such as sitting on your lap.
 If they didn’t wake up but seem uncomfortable, you can try bicycling their legs gently to try to get the gas out that way.

 A baby’s digestive system starts to mature by about 4-6 months.
 Once their system gets a little more mature, you don’t need to help them burp because they can do it independently.
 They get better at moving gas along themselves and no longer need assistance.

 Stop burping when you notice your baby burping on their own.
 If your baby can sit up without a lot of assistance, this is a good indicator they are ready to stop being burped.
-They can now be upright on their own and have gas naturally travel out.
+They can now be in an upright position on their own and have gas naturally travel out.